uozuAho/note_searcher/vscode/README.md

 - `[](path/relative/to/file)`

 You can copy a markdown or wiki link to a search result by right-clicking on the search result.
-You can also copy this link from an editor tab.
+You can also copy this link from the explorer and editor tabs.

 Wiki-style links are also supported.
 The link must be a filename with no extension, with an optional description before a pipe separator.
 Eg. [[note]] or